The Dashboard

 View subscription details

-To do this, click on the button under the Edit column in the customer’s row.
+To do this, click on the button under the Edit column in the viewer’s row.

 Then click Subscription details.

-Here you can see all the available details for the customer’s subscription.
+Here you can see all the available details for the viewer’s subscription.

 This concludes our guide.